microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

 	}
 	```

 	This is the method that's called when you upload a photo.
-It stores each uploaded image as a blob in the "photos" container, creates a thumbnail image from the original image using the ImageResizer packager you installed from NuGet, and stores the thumbnail image as a blob in the "thumbnails" container.
+It stores each uploaded image as a blob in the "photos" container, creates a thumbnail image from the original image using the **ImageResizer** package you installed from NuGet, and stores the thumbnail image as a blob in the "thumbnails" container.

-1. In Solution Explorer, find **Index.cshmtl** in the Views/Home folder and double-click it to open it.
-This is the view that serves as the application's home page.

-1. Replace the contents of **Index.cshtml** with the following code and markup:
+1. Open **Index.cshmtl** in the "Views/Home" folder and replace its contents with the following code and markup:

 	```HTML
 	@{